 Creative, educated people demand a vibrant cultural life, and they've stimulated the local emergence of all the pieces that requires.
 The San Jose Museum of Art boasts an eye-catching collection of contemporary art.
 Opera San Jose consistently showcases some of the nation's finest young singers on its stage, while San Jose Stage and City Lights Theatre Company bring theatrical drama to life.
 In the way of museums, The Tech Museum of Innovation and the Rosicrucian Egyptian Museum span the gamut between our latest technology and one of the world's oldest civilizations, while the beautiful and bizarre Winchester Mystery House remains a perennially popular attraction.

-As for dining?
-San Jose's diverse population has led to a remarkable collection of cosmopolitan restaurants.
+In the way of dining, San Jose's diverse population has led to a remarkable collection of cosmopolitan restaurants.
 And since the city's climate is so often gentle, meals enjoyed al fresco at sidewalk tables provide a special charm.
-Downtown San Jose’s liveliest dining and entertainment hot spot is San Pedro Square Market.
-But you’ll find a tempting range of restaurants along virtually every downtown street, and also in the South First Area and Willow Glen neighborhood.
-Plus, check out trendy Santana Row, a European-inspired shopping and dining destination just minutes from downtown.
+Downtown San Jose’s liveliest dining and entertainment hot spot is San Pedro Square Market, with more than 20 food vendors and a good choice of drinking options as well as outdoor seating.
+But you’ll find a tempting range of diverse restaurants along virtually every downtown street—with strong showing of Vietnamese and Mexican—and more options yet in Willow Glen neighborhood as well as trendy Santana Row, a trendy European-inspired shopping and dining destination just minutes from downtown.

 And no matter what time of year you visit, there's a good chance you'll be lucky enough to experience one of the city's many special festivals.